hypertidy/contourPolys/README.md

 ![](README-unnamed-chunk-2-2.png)

 One way to fix that is to *seal* the contour lines at the edges of the grid, but it's not easy to do.
+(The contouring is awesome in R, but the coordinates don't exactly go to the edges, which is the part I couldn't see an easy fix for).

 A cheat's way, is to use a version of `filled.contour` and save all the fragments explicitly, and then plot as a set of tiny polygons.